arumullayaswanth/immutable-ami-packer-deploy/README.md

      * **SSH (22)** – Your IP
      * **HTTP (80)** – Anywhere (for Load Balancer or direct access)
      * **Custom TCP (8080)** – Anywhere (Jenkins default port)
+7. Attach IAM
-7. Launch instance with a new or existing key pair.
+8. Launch instance with a new or existing key pair.
-8. After launching, **copy the public IP** of your instance.
+9. After launching, **copy the public IP** of your instance.

 ---